manolo/gwt-polymer-elements/README.md

 ### Element vs Widget API

  `gwt-polymer-elements` provide java classes to handle web components using both ways.
 In future releases of GWT it will be recomended to use `Element`s directly instead of `Widget`s.
-But right elements is more complex since GWT lacks of a complete elemental API for all browsers relying on `JsInterop`.
+But right now elements usage is more complex since GWT lacks of a complete elemental API for all browsers relying on `JsInterop`.
- We provide a very basic implementation of elemental interfaces needed for our implementation, if you miss some method, open a ticket.
-This elemental implementation would be replaced by Elemental-2.0 when it was available.
+ We provide a very basic implementation of elemental interfaces limited to those needed for our implementation, if you miss some method, please open a ticket.
+This elemental implementation will be replaced by Elemental-2.0 when it was available.

- In summary, we can say that for classic and production GWT projects it would be easier to use the Widget API among UIBinders.
-But if you want to get rid of all widget hierarchy we would recomend start using the element API mixing it with some DOM manipulation library like `gwtquery`.
+ In summary, we can say that for classic and production GWT projects it would be easier to use the Widget API together with UIBinders, since the API would not have important changes.
+But if you want to get rid of all widget hierarchy we recomend to start using the element API mixing it with some DOM manipulation library like `gwtquery`.